Flash floods clean-up in St Neots labelled 'appalling'

 It is also claimed a portal set up on the council’s website to report issues to highways was “closed” after a number of residents logged complaints over the drainage.

-Architect Tim Wylie, based in St Neots, said: “Many of the highway gullies in the town are silted up due to neglect.
+One business owner in the town said: “Many of the highway gullies in the town are silted up due to neglect.

 “This has reduced the town’s capacity to deal with flash floods and heavy rain locally.